ReticentJohn/Amaroq/FAQ.md

 ### Can I beta test Amaroq?
 Yes!
 If a beta is currently available I will gladly allow anyone to beta test for as long as I have open slots available.
 Email your Apple ID to amaroq.feedback@gmail.com and I will send invites out when a build is about to be pushed.

+### I'd like to contribute.
+How you got your branches setup?
+Master will always represent what's currently in the store.
+Staging will always represent what's currently in TestFlight.
+Develop is your bleeding edge and what you should always send your PR's to.

 ### Where is the best place to contact you?
 In the following order you will get the fastest response, but I try to stay on top of things and respond to everyone:
 1. By mentioning me [@eurasierboy@mastodon.social](https://mastodon.social/@eurasierboy)